Myers–Briggs Type Indicator: Correlates

 The main dimension in the MBTI is called E-I, or extraversion-introversion; this is mostly a sociability scale, correlating quite well with the MMPI social introversion scale (negatively) and the Eysenck Extraversion scale (positively).
 Unfortunately, the scale also has a loading on neuroticism, which correlates with the introverted end.
-Thus introversion correlates roughly (i.e. averaging values for males and females) -.44 with dominance, +.37 with abasement, +.46 with counselling readiness, -.52 with self-confidence, -.36 with personal adjustment, and -.45 with empathy.
+Thus introversion correlates roughly (i.e., averaging values for males and females) −.44 with dominance, +.37 with abasement, +.46 with counselling readiness, −.52 with self-confidence, −.36 with personal adjustment, and −.45 with empathy.
 The failure of the scale to disentangle Introversion and Neuroticism (there is no scale for neurotic and other psychopathological attributes in the MBTI) is its worst feature, only equalled by the failure to use factor analysis in order to test the arrangement of items in the scale.

 Reliability

 The test-retest reliability of the MBTI tends to be low.
 Large numbers of people (between 39% and 76% of respondents) obtain different type classifications when retaking the indicator after only five weeks.
-A 2013 Fortune Magazine article titled "Have we all been duped by the Myers-Briggs Test" wrote:
+In a 2013 Fortune Magazine article titled "Have we all been duped by the Myers-Briggs Test?", Roman Krznaric wrote:

 Within each dichotomy scale, as measured on Form G, about 83% of categorizations remain the same when people are retested within nine months and around 75% when retested after nine months.
 About 50% of people re-administered the MBTI within nine months remain the same overall type and 36% the same type after more than nine months.
 For Form M (the most current form of the MBTI instrument), the MBTI Manual reports that these scores are higher.

 In one study, when people were asked to compare their preferred type to that assigned by the MBTI assessment, only half of people chose the same profile.

+Robert and Mary Capraro in 2002 meta-analysis published in the journal Educational and Psychological Measurement found out that "In general, the MBTI and its scales yielded scores with strong internal consistency and test-retest reliability estimates, although variation was observed."
+The analysis found that of 210 studies from 1998 to 2001, 14 (7%) reported directly on the reliability of the data, 26% reported reliability via prior studies or the test manual, and 56% did not mention reliability at all.

 It has been argued that criticisms regarding the MBTI mostly come down to questions regarding the validity of its origins, not questions regarding the validity of the MBTI's usefulness.
 Others argue that the MBTI can be a reliable measurement of personality, and "like all measures, the MBTI yields scores that are dependent on sample characteristics and testing conditions".